OpenInternet/saferjourno/content/scenarios/index.en.md

 **The scenario**

 You are a foreign-news editor on a national media outlet.
 You have a team of four journalists covering international news.
-Two members of your team are reporting on a number of countries where the government and/or supporters of those governments have a history of hacking accounts and harassing journalists online.
+Two members of your team are reporting on a number of countries where the government and/or supporters of those governments have a history of breaking into accounts and harassing journalists online.
 All team members need to visit the websites of these particular governments to obtain data and download documents.
 You are planning on publishing a story next month that is critical of one of these governments.

-What steps do you need to take to ensure that you and your staff are as secure as possible?
+- What steps do you need to take to ensure that you and your staff are as secure as possible?

 ---